vitabaks/docs/docs/overview/architecture.md

 ### 3. PostgreSQL High-Availability with Consul Service Discovery

+:::tip
+Consul DCS selection is currently unavailable in the Console UI (if you’re interested in this feature, please consider becoming a [sponsor](/docs/sponsor)), but it can be configured via the command line.
+:::

 To use this scheme, specify `dcs_type: consul` in variable file vars/main.yml

-:::note
-The selection of this scheme is currently not available in the Console UI and can be made in command line mode.
-:::

 This scheme is suitable for master-only access and for load balancing (using DNS) for reading across replicas.
 Consul [Service Discovery](https://developer.hashicorp.com/consul/docs/concepts/service-discovery) with [DNS resolving ](https://developer.hashicorp.com/consul/docs/discovery/dns) is used as a client access point to the database.